Cheddi Jagan: Leader of the Opposition (1964–1992)

-President of Guyana (1992-1997)
+President of Guyana (1992–1997)

 After 28 years in opposition, the PPP won the 5 October 1992 elections with about 54% of the vote, and Jagan became president.
 Contrary to earlier foreign fears, he governed as a democratic socialist and not a Marxist–Leninist.
-Jagan would persue policies to attract foreign investors and move towards free market policies.
+Jagan would pursue policies to attract foreign investors and move towards free market policies.
 Jagan also had a cordial relationship with the Clinton Administration in the United States, unlike his difficult relationship with Kennedy in the 1960s.

 Following the previous administration, the Guyanese economy was still recovering from flawed economic policies and high national debt, and low prices for major Guyanese exports such as bauxite, oil and bananas.
 Jagan would pursue a policy of investment in national infrastructure, including sea defences, irrigation and drainage systems, road and bridge projects and investment in health, education and electricity generation.
 Jagan would also try to improve free trade in the Americas.

 During his time in power, Jagan would advocate for a New Global Human Order.
 This proposal was aimed at the need for developing countries to acquire the means to eradicate poverty and reduce inequality.
 This involved debt relief, pollution tax, a Tobin tax on currency exchange and cuts in arms spending.
 These proposals did not gain significant support.
 Jagan announced this proposal in a speech at the United Nations in late 1995.

 Political opinions

 Jagan has been labelled as communist or Marxist by many different sources.
 Clem Seecharan said that the Jagan couple were both communists, although Cheddi was more ideological.
 In a discussion with V.S.
 Naipaul, Jagan elaborated on his appreciation of Marxist literature.
 Jagan also had regular communication with communist Billy Strachan.
 Political rival Forbes Burnham in 1957 classified Jagan and his allies as "dogmatists whose aim is communism and who abuse everyone with whom they do not agree".
 In 1984, Jagan stated that "I am not only fighting for the people of Guyana.
 I am fighting for the people of the world.
 I am contributing to that struggle.
 That struggle is winning.
 That is why the United States is so hysterical at the moment, because of that very fact, that what I stand for is winning".
 Jagan also went on to claim in 1990 that it was socialism in Eastern Europe which was failing, rather than communism, and stated that "Communism, as a system, has not been tried in any country as yet, and remains a highly moralistic and humanistic ideal and destination."
 If Jagan was a Marxist, he would have been the first democratically elected Marxist in the Western Hemisphere, ahead of Chilean leader Salvador Allende.

 Percy Hintzen stated that "characterization of Jagan as a communist misses the complexity of his political philosophy… if Jagan was indeed a communist, it was certainly not reflected in the policies and programs that his party attempted to implement while in office."
-Arthur M. Schlesinger Jr. said Jagan was not a communist, but rater a “London School of Economics Marxist filled with charm.”
+Arthur M. Schlesinger Jr. said Jagan was not a communist, but rather a "London School of Economics Marxist filled with charm."